Study Abroad and Internship Milestone Credit

 The Internship Milestone Credit is available to Economics concentrators to record a summer internship experience on their transcript and receive academic credit for it.
 In order to be eligible, the internship must be at least six weeks in length and the work must be directly related to economics.

-An economics major who is interested in applying for this credit should complete the Registrar’s application form and email it to our Undergraduate Program Manager Christina Lipsky along with (1) proof of meeting prerequisites to enter the Economics department, (2) the internship offer letter, and (3) the related job description.
+An economics major who is interested in applying for this credit should submit an application through TigerHub by clicking the Internship Milestone App link on the Academic Tasks Tile.
+You will need the following: (1) proof of meeting prerequisites to enter the Economics department, (2) the internship offer letter, and (3) the related job description.
+If you have additional questions, please contact our Undergraduate Program Manager, Gina Holland.